-WDI’s Healthcare Initiative aims to support efforts to build interoperable, integrated, patient-centered health information systems in low- and middle-income countries (LMICs).
+WDI’s Healthcare Sector aims to support efforts to build interoperable, integrated, patient-centered health information systems in low- and middle-income countries (LMICs).
 Historically, the lack of data within LMICs has undermined efforts to advance global health in these areas of the world.
 But recent breakthroughs in information and communications technology (ICT) have catalyzed great momentum for many LMICs to build-out specific health information systems.

 What We Do